summerscope/summerchildr/README.md

 Then simply copy and paste the `http` link that appears in the terminal into a browser.

-# Debugging

-## If you’re having issues with R packages installation
+## 3. If you’re having issues with remote R packages installation

 1. Clone the repository